Ourogula/SpringMVCFilmCRUD/README.md

 # MVC Film Site
-this project was built in collaberation of Forrest January and Derek Lynch
+this project was built in collaboration of Forrest January and Derek Lynch

 # Description
 runs a simple film query where you are able to search through a database of films.
 The application has functionality to modify films, add new films, and delete films you have added to the database.

 # Technology used

-*Java *Spring Tool Suite/Eclipse *Gradle *Github *Object Oriented Design *SQL *Atom *MySQL Workbench *Tomcat *MAMP *Slack *HTML

-Maven,DAO,bootstrap,
+- Java
+- Spring Tool Suite/Eclipse
+- Gradle
+- Github
+- Object Oriented Design
+- SQL
+- Atom
+- MySQL Workbench
+- Tomcat
+- MAMP
+- Slack
+- HTML
+- Google
+- Maven
+- DAO
+- bootstrap

 # Lessons learned